top of page

 If you're not sure if you or your loved one is experiencing cognitive or communication difficulties, complete the Cognitive-Communication Checklist for Acquired Brain Injury (CCCABI) here

-The CCCABI is a referral tool designed to help flag communication difficulties after brain injury that require a referral to a Speech-Language Pathologist and does not replace a thorough SLP assessment or provide a diagnosis.
+The CCCABI is a referral tool designed to help flag communication difficulties after brain injury that requires a referral to a Speech-Language Pathologist and does not replace a thorough SLP assessment or provide a diagnosis.

 Or, take our quick cognitive-communication screener and schedule a 15 minute free consultation with Danielle to discuss your concerns, answer your questions, and advise how we can help.